facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/Video_Call_Component.md

 document), this particular component allows the modification of specific texts.

-To customise the component, ThemeVideoCallManager.setup(theme:CustomThemeVideoCall() ) must be called after initialising the videocallController:
+To customise the component, ThemeVideoCallManager.setup(theme: CustomThemeVideoCall() ) must be called before launching the videocallController:

 ```java
 let videocallController = VideoCallController(data: VideoCallConfigurationData(), output: output, viewController: viewController)